Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 So don't worry about it.

-We all feel happy having that.
+We all feel happier having known that.

 Yeah, that's amazing.